6 Rules of Great Storytelling (As Told by Pixar)

 And often times we might not even realize that we’re adding layers that don’t need to be there.

 Pixar’s advice here is to “combine characters and hop over detours.”

 While you as the creator may feel like you’re losing lots of valuable stuff, it’ll set you free in the end and will allow your audience to get lost in the narrative.

 One way to find out if your story is easy to follow is to tell it to a friend or family member who has never heard it before.
 Watch their face as you read it and try to see where they pause and what questions they might have.

 Simplify, simplify, simplify.

-22 Rules for Storytelling by Pixar
+22 Rules for Storytelling as told by Pixar (Full List)

 6 Rules for Great Storytelling originally appeared on the Buffer Podcast: